List of former Australian rules football competitions in Tasmania: Brighton Football Association

+This particular Brighton club, who wore brown and gold playing colours bore no relation to the current club named Brighton which was formerly known as Mangalore up until 1995.

 Buckingham Football Association

-The Buckingham football association was most likely based around the Hobart suburb of New Town.
+The Buckingham Football Association was most likely based around the Hobart suburb of New Town.

-Clubs included Newtown United, Fitzroy, and Maypole Rovers.
+Clubs included New Town United, Fitzroy and Maypole Rovers.

 Central Association (1923–1949)

 Teams included Deloraine, Westbury, Bracknell, Meander, Mole Creek, Kimberley, Longford and Dunorlan.